Sinno Center for Plastic Surgery: Dr. Fady A. Sinno

 - On any exposed skin, use a sunscreen with an SPF (sun protection factor) of at least 15.
 Reapply it frequently, especially after you’ve been swimming or sweating.

 Are you ready to find out more about skin cancer removal and reconstruction?
 Request your consultation online with Dr. Fady Sinno or call us at (410) 884-4200 or (410) 751-2348 (Westminster).
-His offices are conveniently located near Baltimore, Annapolis, and Frederick.
+His offices are conveniently located near Baltimore, Columbia, and Annapolis, Maryland.